Guidelines Updated September 13, 2021

 We will continue to monitor all federal, state, and local guidelines.
 We will seek input from stakeholders as we strive to provide a safe learning environment, quality instruction, and social and emotional support for our students.
-At this time, The Taylor County School district plans to only utilize in-person instruction for the 2021-2022 school year.
-We will follow some of the health and safety procedures and strategies that were in place last year, and we have plans to make improvements to HVAC systems and water fountains to provide a healthier environment.
+Beginning September 13, 2021, the Taylor County School District added online distance learning as an option for delivering instruction.
+For students continuing with in-person instruction for the remainder of the 2021-2022 school year, we will follow the health and safety procedures and strategies listed below.
+We have plans to make improvements to HVAC systems and water fountains to provide a healthier environment.
 Additionally, we are enhancing our intervention programs to address academic needs that have been exacerbated as a result of COVID-19.

 The Health and safety practices and strategies include:

 Maintain communication with local health officials and the Department of Public Health.